Around the Nation

 LOHR: Some civil rights groups were not able to remain relevant, and they faded away.
 There are many questions about whether the SCLC will be able to make the transition.

 Kathy Lohr, NPR News, Atlanta.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.